 To get static data committed to the repository and update a database, take the steps below after ApexSQL Data Diff is started:

-In the New project window, that will be initiated on the application startup, pick the Source control option, and use the Edit button to set the source control configuration:
+In the New project window, that will be initiated on the application startup, pick the Source control option, and use the Setup button to set the source control configuration:

-We will pick Subversion as a source control system, under the System selection step of the wizard:
+We will pick Git as a source control system, under the Connection type step of the wizard:

 In the System login step, we need to provide all the necessary information for the tool to access the repository.
 Besides the username, password and a repository URL, the user can browse through the repository for the specific folder where a database is linked:

 After the source side is set, let’s set the destination.
 We will choose the Database option from the Destination drop down list, pick a SQL Server instance where the pubsLatest database is hosted and select it from the Database drop down list:

 When the source and the destination side are set, we will click the Compare button, to compare the source control with selected database:

 After the comparison is finished, we’ll be presented with the results in the results grid:

 For the purpose of this article, we will treat different tables as the ones that contain static data, and as such we want to apply all the data to the pubsLatest database

 At this point, and for the purpose of automating the process, we will save all the previous settings, including the table selection and all the rows that are selected to be synchronized.
 All the mentioned will be saved in the ApexSQL Data Diff project file using the Save as option from the Projects group under the Home tab: